-- structural stigma: this is entrenched in laws and policies in governments and other institutions, and often involves arbitrary distinctions based solely on membership in the broad group of people with mental illness.
+- Structural stigma: entrenched in laws and policies in governments and other institutions, often involving arbitrary distinctions based solely on membership in the broad group of people with mental illness

-- feared vs. experienced: even if prejudice and discrimination aren’t presently occurring, the expectation that they’re likely to occur and the hypervigilance that results are also very damaging
+- Feared vs. experienced stigma: even if prejudice and discrimination aren’t presently occurring, the expectation that they’re likely to occur and the hypervigilance that results are also very damaging

-Three broad approaches are often used as part of stigma reduction campaigns.
-These are explored further in the post on fighting stigma most effectively, which is based on Patrick Corrigan’s excellent book The Stigma Effect.
+Stigma reduction campaigns often use one of three broad approaches.
+These are explored further in this post on fighting stigma most effectively, which is based on Patrick Corrigan’s excellent book The Stigma Effect.

 Protest strategies point out stereotypes and discrimination and call on people to address the injustices identified.
-However, they may end up triggering reactance, a form of psychological resistance that arises from a sense that one’s freedom is threatened.
+However, they may end up triggering reactance, which is a psychological phenomenon that can happen when people perceive that their freedom is threatened.
 Reactance makes people dig in and lean harder into what they’re being told not to do in order to exert their freedom.
 This means that protest strategies can actually have the opposite of the intended effect.

 Education about mental illness can provide corrective information to counteract stereotypes.

 Awareness campaigns also aim to increase public knowledge.
-These types of strategies can be done on a large scale and are relatively low-cost to implement.
+These types of strategies can be implemented on a large scale, and implementation is relatively low-cost.
 However, this approach assumes that lack of information is the cause of stigma, which isn’t necessarily the case.

 Education campaigns that focus on framing mental illness as a biological brain disease have repeatedly been found to increase stigma, as strange as that may sound.
 While framing it this way may be useful for those of us dealing with mental illness, in the general public, such framing can make people think that mental illness is permanent and not responsive to treatment.
 You can read more about this in an article by Patrick Corrigan and Amy Watson in Schizophrenia Bulletin.

 Contact with people who have a mental illness is the most effective way to decrease stigma.
 This is why opening up about our own illnesses and sharing our stories with others is so important. and valuable Specifically, it’s most effective when that contact involves: